larson-group/clubb_release/Readme.txt

 E. GrADS for viewing the GrADS output data.
 F. NetCDF >= v3.5.1;  We have not tested our code with anything older.
    If you do not use netCDF, remove -DNETCDF from the compiler flags.
-G. MATLAB or Ncarg for viewing the netCDF output data.
+G. MATLAB or NCAR graphics for viewing the netCDF output data.

 Build:
 1. $ cd <BASE DIRECTORY>/src